-- 1 From the watch face, press START.

-- 2 Select Add.

-- 3 Select an option:

-- Select Copy Activity to create your custom activity starting from one of your saved activities.

-- · Select Other > Other to create a new custom activity.

-- 4 If necessary, select an activity type.

-- 5 Select a name or enter a custom name.

-Duplicate activity names include a number, for example: Bike(2).

-- 6 Select an option: - Select an option to customize specific activity settings.
+- 1 Press START. - 2 Select Add. - 3 Select an option: - Select Copy Activity to create your custom activity starting from one of your saved activities. - Select Other to create a new custom activity. - 4 If necessary, select an activity type. - 5 Select a name or enter a custom name. - Duplicate activity names include a number, for example: Bike(2). - 6 Select an option: - Select an option to customize specific activity settings.
 For example, you can customize the data screens or auto features. - Select Done to save and use the custom activity. - 7 Select Yes to add the activity to your list of favorites.